WorksApplications/uzushio/README.md

 ## Apache Spark (if running locally, if you want to use AWS EMR you do not need it)

 Download it from the [official page](https://spark.apache.org/downloads.html).
-You can put it in PATH or specify absolute paths to
+You can put it in PATH or use absolute paths for Spark startup scripts to launch Uzushio.

-At the moment uzushio is built against: `spark 3.4.*` + `Scala 2.12.*`.
+At the moment uzushio is built against: `spark 3.3.*` + `Scala 2.12.*`.

 Check if `spark-submit --version` works.